irtep/NewStrategyGame/README.md

-# NewStrategyGame
+/*
-New try to make a strategy game.
-This time theme is sci-fi and language vanilla JS.
-Lets see how this goes.
+I try to make a strategy game.

+try number about ten... lets see if i can finish it this time :)
+*/